 On this day in history...

-And that's the way it is in Birdland on January 19 - or at least, unless something happens later, which, if you've been following this offseason so far, you surely don't expect to be today.
-Have a safe Friday.
+And that’s the way it is in Birdland on November 18 - or at least, unless something happens later.
+Hey, you never know.
+Have a safe Saturday.